 What Are the Cheapest Pet Insurance Companies for Surgery?

-Based on our analysis, Lemonade offers the most affordable pet insurance for dogs needing surgery at $41 monthly, while Pumpkin provides the lowest rates for cats at $20 monthly.
-Cats often cost less to insure because they have lower surgery risks and veterinary expenses than dogs, which are more prone to injuries and orthopedic procedures like ACL surgery.
+Lemonade has the cheapest pet insurance for dogs needing surgery coverage at $41 per month.
+For cats, Pumpkin offers the lowest rates at $20.
+Cats cost less to insure because they have lower surgery risks and veterinary expenses than dogs, who need orthopedic procedures like ACL surgery more frequently.

 Cheapest Dog Insurance for Surgery